The Allan family

 In 1896 they engaged the architect Robin Dods to design a new home for the site.
 The result was “Wairuna” which still graces Hampstead Road.
 Part of their old house may have been incorporated in “Wairuna”.

-Some time around 1903, Allan purchased his neighbour George Appel’s large house “Marly” and its surrounding land.
+Some time around 1903, Allan purchased his neighbour George Appel’s large house “Marly” and its surrounding land (see my post Sheep, a House and Three Churches ).
 A section was excised to accommodate Wairuna’s tennis court, and “Marly” was sold to Charles and Christian Chubb in 1911.

 In 1905, the family travelled to Scotland where Elizabeth remained for three and a half years while her children furthered their education.
 Their son Robert Marshall Allan studied medicine at Edinburgh University, received the Military Cross in World War One and in 1929 became the foundation Professor of Obstetrics at Melbourne University.

 Elizabeth Stark and James Allan (State Library of Queensland)

 James Allan was not only a successful retailer, but also a politician.
 As well as serving on the South Brisbane Municipal Council, he was the Member for the State Seat of South Brisbane and then the first member for Kurilpa after it was created in 1912.
 He was also active in the YMCA and wrote a book entitled “A Holiday Ramble in New Zealand”.